 The reader may also worry about the complexity of the lottery induced by the mechanism, as complexity has been shown to induce violations of FOSD.
 I note that this only makes the $\delta = 0$ case more attractive.
 Therefore this concern does not change the fact that $\delta > 0$ implies lack of confidence.
+This argument also holds for other theories where FOSD fails such as regret.

 I show in the next section an implementation that is simple to understand for subjects and retains incentive compatibility.
-I also show in the experimental results section that the collected measure is well correlated with an unincentivized measure.
+I also show in the experimental results section that the collected measure correlates well with an unincentivized measure.